 Broad-billed Motmot Photo: Gavin Bieber

 Darién Province in far eastern Panama is one of the wildest and most remote corners of the isthmus.
 Largely roadless and with steep mountains cloaked in dense vegetation, the region holds its secrets well.
 With the development of the new Canopy Camp Darién, visiting naturalists finally have an accessible lodge from which to base their explorations.
 Although the lodge sits among secondary forest and clearings, we’ll be able to access more extensive lowland forests in the large Embera Reserve.
 We’ll stay in comfortable safari-style permanent tents on raised platforms, each with en suite bathroom facilities and electricity.
 We’ll spend our week here walking along the forest trails and road systems near the very eastern end of the Pan-American Highway.
 The clearing around the camp is surrounded by excellent forest and dense thickets of Heliconia plants, along with their attendant Pale-bellied and Rufous-breasted Hermits.
 In the early morning we’ll see an array of parrots and toucans perching in the surrounding trees and enjoy a chorus of raucous birdsong.
-We’ll concentrate especially on locating many of the true specialities of far eastern Panama: Spectacled Parrotlet, Gray-cheeked Nunlet, Rufous-tailed Jacamar, Golden-green, Spot-breasted, and Red-rumped Woodpeckers, Sapayoa, Double-banded Graytail, Black Antshrike, Barred Puffbird, One-colored Becard, Golden-headed Manakin, White-eared Conebill, Orange-crowned Oriole, and Black Oropendola.
+We’ll concentrate especially on locating many of the true specialities of far eastern Panama: Spectacled Parrotlet, Gray-cheeked Nunlet, Rufous-tailed Jacamar, Golden-green, Spot-breasted, and Red-rumped Woodpeckers, the enigmatic Sapayoa, Double-banded Graytail, Black Antshrike, Barred Puffbird, One-colored Becard, Golden-headed Manakin, White-eared Conebill, Orange-crowned Oriole, and Black Oropendola.
+If there is a known active nest site, as has often been the case in recent years, we will also venture out in a quest to find Panama’s national bird; the awe-inspiring Harpy Eagle.
 Because the area is only just beginning to open up to ecotourists, new discoveries are being made every month.
 Even for seasoned regional travelers, the Darién lowlands hold a wealth of new birds.

 Day 2: We’ll begin with an early departure for the Darién lowlands, a biologically rich area that marks the easternmost extent of several species whose ranges are more typical of adjacent Colombia.
 As we travel east we’ll keep an eye out for open-country birds such as White-tailed Kite, Savannah Hawk, and Crested Caracara.
-In the Nusagandi area, a forested valley managed and protected by the local Kuna people, we’ll look for birds along the main road, where tanager flocks containing Tawny-crested, Sulphur-rumped, Black-and-yellow, Rufous-winged, and Speckled Tanagers are common.
-We’ll make a trek along one of the winding, occasionally steep and/or muddy trails through the forest, looking for local specialities.
-Our principal target here is the Sapayoa, a monotypic family that has recently been shown to be related to the colourful Old World broadbills.
-Diversity is high in these foothill forests, and if we’re lucky we’ll encounter both understory and canopy flocks.
-Among the several hard-to-find but spectacular birds that occur here are Spiny-faced Antshrike, Black-crowned Antpitta, Slate-throated Gnatcatcher, and Stripe-throated Wren.
-We’ll then head farther east past Lake Bayano to stop at a small restaurant with hummingbird feeders and dense gardens.
-While having lunch we should see Snowy-bellied, Rufous-tailed, Scaly-breasted, and Sapphire-throated Hummingbirds along with a nice mix of open-country birds.
-After lunch we’ll continue into the Darién, arriving at the Canopy Camp in the late afternoon.
+In the Nusagandi area, a forested valley managed and protected by the local Guna people we’ll make a trek along one of the winding, occasionally steep and/or muddy trails through the forest, looking for local specialties.
+Our principal target here is the enigmatic Sapayoa, a monotypic family that has recently been shown to be related to the colourful Old World broadbills.
+Given enough time we’ll also bird along the main road, where tanager flocks containing Tawny-crested, Sulphur-rumped, Black-and-yellow, Rufous-winged, and Speckled Tanagers can be common.
+We’ll then head farther east past Lake Bayano for a stop at a small restaurant with hummingbird feeders and dense gardens.
+While having lunch we should see Snowy-bellied, Rufous-tailed, Scaly-breasted, and Sapphire-throated Hummingbirds and a nice mix of open-country birds.
+After lunch we’ll continue on into the Darién, arriving at the Canopy Camp in the early evening.
 Night at the Canopy Camp.

 Day 4: Today we’ll head to the northeast, entering the lands of the Embera people, between the end of the Pan-American Highway and the Colombian border.
 We’ll head for the small community of Nuevo Vigia Embera, arriving via the ‘local highway’, that is to say, by dugout canoes.
 Initially we’ll spend time in a mix of agricultural fields and scrub where we hope to find Striped Cuckoo, Plain-breasted Ground-Dove, Smooth-billed Ani, Giant and Shiny Cowbirds, and a wide array of tanagers, pigeons, and raptors.
 Farther along on the road we’ll cross the Cuchunaque River, keeping an eye out for waterbirds such as Pied Water-Tyrant and also for Neotropical River Otters plying the banks.
-After the river crossing we’ll start to see patches of good forest, where we hope to encounter Black, White-bellied, and Bare-crowned Antshrikes, Barred, Pied, and White-necked Puffbirds, and perhaps parrots like Chestnut-fronted Macaw or Spectacled Parrotlet.
-Small wetlands are scattered along the road here, supporting large numbers of Wattled Jacana and perhaps Green Ibis or Black-collared Hawk.
+After the river crossing we’ll start to see patches of good forest, where we hope to encounter Black Antshrike, White-bellied, and Bare-crowned Antbirds, Barred, Pied, and White-necked Puffbirds, and perhaps parrots like Chestnut-fronted Macaw or Spectacled Parrotlet.
+Small wetlands are scattered along the road here, supporting large numbers of Wattled Jacana and perhaps Green Ibis or the generaly scarce Black-collared Hawk.
 We’ll look especially hard for Dusky-backed Jacamar, a poorly known species with a small worldwide range that occurs along the creeks here.
-A short walk into the forest to a sheltered oxbow lake should produce views of Rufescent and Bare-throated Tiger-Herons and Green-and-rufous and American Pygmy Kingfishers.
+A short walk into the forest to a sheltered oxbow lake could produce views of Rufescent and Bare-throated Tiger-Herons or perhaps even Boat-billed or Agami Herons as well as Green-and-rufous and American Pygmy Kingfishers.
 On this trail we also have a chance of seeing several of the harder-to-find Darien specialities, such as Gray-cheeked Nunlet, Golden-green Woodpecker, and Black-billed Flycatcher.
-In the late afternoon we’ll look for a colony of the range-restricted and surprisingly beautiful Black Oropendolas, which typically are in full display in late March.
-This will also give us an opportunity to make a quick stop in a small Embera village, where local artisans sell intricately woven baskets and masks.
+This visit will also give us an opportunity to make a quick stop in a small Embera village, where local artisans sell intricately woven baskets and masks.
 Night at the Canopy Camp.

-Day 6: After breakfast we’ll drive just a few minutes from camp to the El Salto Road for the morning.
+Day 5: After breakfast we’ll drive to the El Salto Road, just a few minutes from camp, for the morning.
 Extending about 3.5 miles from the Pan-American Highway and ending at the banks of the Chucunaque River, the road passes through dry forest that harbours Scaled and Ruddy Pigeons, Chestnut-fronted Macaw, Black and Crested Oropendolas, Golden-green Woodpecker, and the flashy Orange-crowned Oriole.
-The road winds along a ridge that occasionally offers a good view of the open sky, where we could see some of the thousands of raptors that pass through Panama in March on their way to North American breeding grounds.
-We’ll look for North American species such as Broad-winged, Short-tailed, and Swainson’s Hawks, joining more tropical species such as Crane Hawk, Double-toothed Kite, and perhaps Black or Ornate Hawk Eagle.
-A short trail near the end of the road runs along the Cuchunaque River and gives access to a dry forest patch where we’ll look for birds such as Rufous-tailed Jacamar and Black-billed Flycatcher, and perhaps even encounter an antswarm with attendant Northern Barred Woodcreepers or Gray-headed Tanagers.
+The road winds along a ridge that occasionally offers a good view of the open sky, where we could see some of the thousands of raptors that pass through Panama on their way from their North American breeding grounds.
+We’ll look for familiar species (to North Americans) such as Broad-winged, Short-tailed, and Swainson’s Hawks, joining more tropical species such as Crane Hawk, Double-toothed Kite, and perhaps Black or Ornate Hawk Eagle.
+A short trail near the end of the road runs along the Cuchunaque River and gives access to a dry forest patch where we’ll look for birds such as Rufous-tailed Jacamar and Great Antshrike, and perhaps even encounter an antswarm with attendant Northern Barred Woodcreepers or Gray-headed Tanagers.
 In the afternoon we’ll head south along the road to Las Lagunas.
 Extending about 7.5 miles from the Pan-American Highway, the road crosses several small streams and terminates at some large ponds.
 Here we’ll look for Muscovy Duck, Rufescent Tiger-Heron, Capped Heron, Scaly-breasted Hummingbird, Buff-breasted Wren, Black-capped Donacobius, Shiny and Giant Cowbirds, and Yellow-hooded Blackbird.
 Raptors abound in the ranchlands as well, and we’ll look for Savannah Hawk, White-tailed and Pearl Kites, Lesser Yellow-headed Vulture, and Bat and Aplomado Falcons.
 Recent excellent sightings here include several views of Little Cuckoo, a species that barely crosses into North America.
 Night at the Canopy Camp.

 Day 8: The trip concludes this morning in Panama City.